We have four managers and a host of in-network advisers and trainers. We celebrate higher education, continuous training, and meaningful analysis.

 - Certificate in Forensic Science, West Virginia University, 2015

 Daryl is an attorney licensed in the State of New Mexico.
 His research in law includes criminal procedure, homicide, and legal punishment.
 He earned a joint degree in law and philosophy (J.D./M.A.), defending his final project on punishment rationales for a particular form of homicide called “depraved heart murder.”

 Daryl has four years’ experience teaching law and humanities at the undergraduate level, including criminal law and logic.
 His areas of interest include phenomenology and deconstruction, having studied at the Kierkegaard Research Center in Copenhagen and at the graduate level at Syracuse University in the Philosophy and Religion departments.
 He teaches philosophy at a community college in Maryland.

 Daryl is a veteran of the U.S. Marine Corps, serving as Military Police.
-Daryl’s supplemental training and education includes shooting incident reconstruction, firearms and tool mark identification, hostage negotiations, security questioning, predictive profiling, statement analysis, and counter-narcotic analysis.
-He completed SERE School (survival, evasion, resistance, escape) taught by military contractors.
+His in-service supplemental record includes traffic accident investigation, drug lab recognition, hostage negotiation, and physical security.
+His post-service record includes shooting incident reconstruction, firearms and tool mark identification, predictive profiling, and counter-narcotic analysis.
+He completed courses in statement analysis, intelligence analysis, wilderness and urban SERE (survival, evasion, resistance, escape) taught by military contractors, and human tracking.

 Larry Jones, Managing Instructor

 - M.A.-International Commerce and Policy, George Mason University, 2015

 - B.A.-English, University of Pittsburgh, 2012

 Larry brings 10 years of federal service to the company.
 He is a combat veteran of the U.S. Marine Corps, serving as Military Police and Intelligence Specialist from 1999 to 2007.